cenacrharsh/coding-ninja-social-media-node/readme.md

 - used for generating encrypted jwt, then passport-jwt can be used to decrypt it

+### 🎯 passport-google-oauth

+- used for social authentication using google oauth2.0

+### 🎯 crypto

+- generate random passwords

 ### 🎯 express-sessios

 - To create a session cookie